Rolling Acres Mall: Mid-1990smid-2000s: Addition of Target and decline

 The fifth and final anchor store to open at the mall was Target, which began construction in 1994 and opened in 1995.
 It was connected to the rest of the mall by a 21000 sqft passageway that included new storefronts.
 This store was part of an expansion by that chain into northeastern Ohio, which was to comprise about 20 stores in total.
 Target representatives noted that the stores would contain merchandise mixes fitting the stores' demographics, which would be reflected in the Rolling Acres Mall location carrying cosmetics, clothing, and music that would cater to the area's predominantly African-American demographics.
 Despite the addition of this new store, the mall began losing tenants, and both Dillard's and JCPenney downgraded their respective stores to outlet stores between 1997 and 1999.
 Although JCPenney had operated several outlet stores at the time, the Rolling Acres Mall store was only the third such one to be converted from a conventional store, and employees of the store at the time told the Akron Beacon Journal that the store had experienced declining sales for many years prior to its conversion.

-The mall was sold to Banker Trust of New York in 2000 for $33.5 million, who gave the mall a new logo as well as a website.
+The mall was sold to Bankers Trust Corp. in 2000 for $33.5 million, who gave the mall a new logo as well as a website.
 Also, an independent group called Blind Squirrel Cinema reopened the mall's movie theaters.
 By November 2001, a buyer was sought by Bankers Trust.
 In September 2002, North Carolina businessman Heywood Whichard and his family purchased Rolling Acres for $2.75 million.
 A 2002 news article in The Akron Beacon Journal described the mall and the area around it as having "faltered since the early 1990s" due to perceptions of high crime and lack of renovations to the mall, compared to the renovations that Chapel Hill Mall and Summit Mall had both received in the 1990s.
-At the time of purchase by Heywood Whichard, Rolling Acres was about 65 percent occupied.
+At the time of purchase by Heywood Whichard, Rolling Acres was about 65% occupied.
 The same article also noted that Heywood Whichard had a track record of buying faltering malls at low prices and making no attempt to revitalize them, to the point that many of their properties were ultimately demolished or converted to non-retail use.